davidmoten/aws-maven-plugin/README.md

 * Deploy a zipped artifact (zip or jar for instance) to an existing function on AWS Lambda
 * Deploy a directory to an S3 bucket giving all users read permissions (designed for public S3-hosted websites)
 * Create/Update a stack on CloudFormation
+* Deploy an API Gateway Rest API (CloudFormation does not deploy an api to a stage)
 * Supports java 7+
 * Supports proxy